Cable Links, Annuli and Sutured Floer homology: A detection result for Link Floer homology

-\begin{proof} Suppose $L$ is as in the theorem.
-Then $L$ is a two component link, with linking number $\lk(L)=\lk(L)$.
-Note that $\widehat{\HFL}(L)$ is rank $2$ in one of the maximal $A_1$ grading with span $[-1,1]$.
-It follows that $L_1$ is an unknot and $L_2$ is braided about $L_1$~\cite{GageT26}.
-Thus $L$ is isotopic to $L_m$ for some $m$. \end{proof}
+\begin{proof} Suppose $L$ is as in the statement of the theorem.
+Then $L$ is a two component link, with $\lk(L)=\lk(L_n)=2$ since the Conway polynomial, and hence Link Floer homology, detects the linking number of two component links~\cite{hoste1985firstcoefficientoftheconwaypolynomial}.
+Note that $\widehat{\HFL}(L)$ is of rank $2$ in one of the maximal $A_i$ gradings.
+Reorder the components of $L$ so that this is the $A_1$ grading.
+Note that the $A_1$ grading has span $[-1,1]$.
+It follows from Equation~\ref{eq:maxA1grading} that $L_1$ bounds a disk which intersects $L_2$ -- the other component of $L$ -- twice geometrically or a genus one surface which doesn't intersect $L_2$.
+However, $\lk(L)\neq 0$, so $L_2$ must intersect any surface bounding $L_1$.
+It follows that $L_1$ bounds a disk.
+Thus $L_1$ is an unknot, which is fibered.
+Note also that the $L$ cannot have reducible exterior, again as $\lk(L)\neq 0$.
+It follows that $L_2$ is braided about $L_1$ by~\cite[Proposition 1]{martin2022khovanov}.
+Since $\lk(L)=2$, $L_2$ is a two stranded braid about $L_1$.
+Thus $L$ is isotopic to $L_m$ for some odd $m$. \end{proof}